openenclave/openenclave/docs/GettingStartedDocs/UseNonDCAPDriverInAcc.md

-# Using the Non-DCAP Driver in an ACC VM
+# Using the Intel Legacy Launch (Non-DCAP) SGX Driver in an Azure Linux ACC VM

-ACC VMs come pre equipeed with the azure DCAP stack preinstalled.
-This can interfere with non-azure dcap clients, so in this case we must disable the dcap driver.
+ACC VMs come pre equipped with the Azure DCAP (Data Center Attestation Primitives) stack preinstalled.
+This can interfere with non-Azure DCAP clients, so in this case we must disable the DCAP driver.

-To do so, first lets get the non-dcap driver (if we haven't already).
+To do so, first let's get the non-dcap driver (if we haven't already).
 ```
 curl https://download.01.org/intel-sgx/sgx-linux/2.9/distro/ubuntu16.04-server/sgx_linux_x64_driver_2.6.0_95eaa6f.bin --output sgx_linux_x64_driver_2.6.0_95eaa6f.bin
 ```